 President Obama looked back at the young man, then asked him, "The Clippers, right?"

 "Yes, yes!!" said the young man.
 "The Clippers.
-The Los Angeles Clippers.
+THE Los Angeles Clippers.
 The let's go, Clippers!
 Let's go, Clippers.
-We need all the help you can give, and I for one would give my kingdom, and my horse, to see you out there in a Clipper uniform playing instead of Baron Davis."
+We need all the help you can give, and I for one would give my kingdom, my horse, and, for at least half a season, my preferred parking spot at Staples Center, to see you out there in a Clipper uniform playing instead of Baron Davis."

 "Did you say, Baron Davis?"
 President Obama asked, suddenly more interested in something heretofore not exactly on his menu, of sorts.